Elijah F. Pennypacker: Stationmaster

 In 1841, Pennypacker joined the Religious Society of Friends (Quakers).
 The religious group was active in the anti-slavery movement, and Pennypacker began his work as an abolitionist at that time.
 His anti-slavery sentiment was influenced by Thaddeus Stevens, with whom Pennypacker served in the Pennsylvania State Assembly.
 By 1840, Pennypacker was active in the Underground Railroad.

 As a safe house operator, Pennypacker is an example of a conductor and of a stationmaster in the Underground Railroad, railroad terminology often being used in this context.

 During the time that Pennypacker was active in the Underground Railroad, runaway slaves typically traveled along the shores of the Chesapeake Bay, crossing the Susquehanna River at Havre de Grace, Maryland, and then on to Pennypacker's safe house (depot in the Underground Railroad) in Phoenixville.
 At that point, Pennypacker helped them to various cities in southeast Pennsylvania, including Philadelphia, Norristown, Quakertown, and Reading, from where the fugitive slaves could realize their freedom.
 On occasion, Pennypacker worked with abolitionist William Still of the Philadelphia Vigilance Committee to arrange for committee members to meet fugitive slaves upon their departure from Pennypacker's safe house, runaway slaves sometimes departing by actual trains.
 Some of the fugitive slaves were personally transported by Pennypacker, and none were ever apprehended in Pennypacker's Underground Railroad operations.

-Pennypacker's safe house was his family home, Whitehorse Farm, originally constructed in 1770 and located in Willistown Township, Pennsylvania.
+Pennypacker's safe house was his family home, Whitehorse Farm, originally constructed in 1770 and located in Schuylkill Township, Pennsylvania.
 The farm house was Pennypacker's own home for the duration of his life.
 During the years prior to emancipation, Pennypacker served in the local, county, and statewide anti-slavery societies.

 Pennypacker's activities in the Underground Railroad and those of Dr. Bartholomew Fussell were complementary in Chester County, Pennsylvania.
 Pennypacker aided hundreds of runaway slaves in their efforts to achieve freedom.

 Abolitionist John G. Whittier paid tribute to Pennypacker stating:

 In mind, body, and brave championship of the cause of freedom he was one of the most remarkable men I ever knew.

 In addition to his involvement in the abolition movement, Pennypacker aided famine-stricken Irish in 1848.

-Later life and death

 After the American Civil War, Pennypacker became a member of the Prohibition Party, and ran unsuccessfully for public office as a member of the Prohibition Party.
 He also was a founder and an officer in the Pennsylvania Mutual Fire Insurance Company.

+Personal life

+In 1831, Pennypacker married Sarah W. Coates of Chester County.
+They had no children and she died in 1841.
+In 1843, he married Hannah Adamson, daughter of Charles Adamson.
+They had nine children, Gertrude, Charles, Mary, Elijah J., Sarah C., Caroline B., Elizabeth, Margaret and Sumner.

 Pennypacker died on January 4, 1888, and was buried at the Schuylkill Friends Meeting Cemetery in Phoenixville, Pennsylvania.